dmikey/retros/README.md

 <img src="media/retros.png" width="300"/>

-Welcome to **RetrOS** – a clean, stable custom firmware for clone R36S handhelds powered by the RK3326 SoC.
+Welcome to **RetrOS** – a clean, stable custom firmware for clone Temu R36S handhelds powered by the RK3326 SoC.
 RetrOS is purpose-built to boot from TF1, restoring and enhancing factory behavior with modern tweaks, deeper hardware support, and full image portability.

 Use Balena Etcher and GOOD SD Card - SD Cards with bad MBR can break easily.
 Black screen NO LED.